technologiesubtile/SX1281-ESP8266-BLE-Transceiver/README.md

 Extrapolation and perspective

 The 600 meters range test was performed with artificially throttled performance.
 We can increase output power to 13 dBm, replace the antennas by 14 dBi quad patch on both sides, eliminating also the polarization loss, and we can communicate from ground to air/space to eliminate the multipath fading.
-Making use of all effects will increase the range to several kilometers.
+Making use of all effects will increase the range to several (approaching 10) kilometers.

+More Syntax for the expert mode

+Details about the serial port

+Disclaimer

+No warranty of correctness or suitability for a particular purpose is given.
+Due to fluctuations of values of similar antennas from different manufacturers and even among different specimen from the same manufacturer, it is recommended to perform measurements for each individual implementation.
+It is the sole responisbility of the user to comply with local legislation regarding spectrum allocation and authorized RF power.

+Acknowledgement

+The transceiver has been developped in collaboration with Prof. Guillaume Ferré and Marwane Rezzouki from ENSEIRB-MATMECA, Laboratoire IMS, UMR 5218 CNRS.
+Fruitful discussions are gratefully acknowledged.